10 things you need to know about Dilip Sardesai

 10) It runs in the family

 Dilip’s cousin Sopandev Yeshwantrao Sardesai kept wickets for Rajputana (and Rajasthan) for seven First-Class matches; Dilip’s son Rajdeep was an Oxford Blue also played seven First-Class matches.
-He scored 63 not out (his only fifty) against Kent, whose attack was led by a certain Derek Underwood, who had removed him in the first innings.
+He scored 63 not out (his only fifty) against Kent, whose attack was led by Derek Underwood, who had removed him in the first innings.

 He was dismissed seven more times, which included getting out to Eddie Hemmings, Allan Donald, and Abdul Qadir — so he cannot really be blamed for his average of 27.75.
 However, the most spectacular dismissal came against Cambridge University in his last First-Class match: he scored 40 in his last innings, but fell leg-before to the vicious leg-breaks of a certain Michael Atherton.